GenericMappingTools/gmt/doc/rst/source/GMT_Docs.rst

 latitude (e.g., Mercator projection).
 Thus, in placing the map scale on the map there are two locations involved: (1) The *reference* point where the map scale's *anchor* should be pinned, and (2) the *projection* point where the scale is computed and thus where the map scale is true.
-Map scales can be plotted by :doc:`psbasemap` or :doc:`pscoast` and in addition to the the required *refpoint* and anchor arguments for where the scale should be placed there are both required and optional modifiers.
+Map scales can be plotted by :doc:`psbasemap` or :doc:`pscoast`, and in addition to the the required *refpoint* and anchor arguments specifying where the scale should be placed there are both required and optional modifiers.
 These are given via these modules' **-L** option.
 Here is a list of the attributes that is under your control:

 #.
 Scale bar length.
 Required modifier is given with **+w**\ *length*\ [*unit*], where
-   *unit* is on of the recognized distance units.
+   *unit* is one of the recognized distance units.
 An example might be **+w**\ 250n for a bar representing 250 nautical miles at the map scale origin.

 #.
 Map scale origin.
 Required modifier given with **+c**\ [*slon*/]\ *slat*, where the longitude
    of the scale origin is optional for projections with constant scale along parallels.
-For a Mercator projection it may look like **+c**\ 30N while an oblique projection may have **+c**\ 100W/23N, for instance.
+For a Mercator projection it may look like **+c**\ 30N while an oblique projection may need **+c**\ 100W/23N, for instance.

 #.
 Fancy scale bar.
 By default a plain-looking scale bar is plotted.
-Upgrade to a fancier bar
+For a free upgrade to a fancier bar,
-   by appending **+f**.
+   append **+f**.
 The fancier bar is, well, a bit fancier.

 #.
 Scale label.
 Turn on scale labels with **+l**.
 By default, the scale label is initialized to
    equal the distance unit name.
 Use the **+l**\ *label* argument to supply your own scale label,